Freshwater Ecosystems 2

 We will examine different approaches to conservation in freshwater systems, and consider the context in which decisions must be made.
 Students will also be encouraged to consider how results can be tailored for different purposes, ecosystem goods and services (EG&S) or different target audiences.

 Introduction to freshwater ecosystems.
 Habitat type: Plants & algae, physical & chemical characteristics, geomorphology/hydrology & structure of freshwater ecosystems.
 Classification of lakes, rivers & wetlands.
 Freshwater communities & relationships Human impacts on freshwaters & approaches to conservation & restoration.
-Fisheries ecology, life assessment and management & fisheries economics.
+Fish ecology, life assessment and management & fisheries economics.
 Ecosystem services and their management.

 Awareness of the fundamentals underlying the science as outlined in learning outcomes 1-7, based on lecture material and practical sessions, but with limited or absent analytical ability.
 Equivalent category CNS general marking criteria: D- (42%) to D+ (48%)